Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam27/03/2025

-Previously, Mr. Vang's wedge drums were only used during village and hamlet festivals.
-However, in recent years, as tourism has developed and Ta Phin has become a favorite destination for tourists, the wedge drum has become a unique cultural product, attracting the attention and exploration of tourists.
-They are interested in learning and exploring the drum-making process, listening to stories about the culture of the Red Dao people around the wedge drum.
-Because "The sound of the wedge drum is not just a sound, but also a story about history, culture and national pride", Mr. Vang said.
+Previously, Mr. Vang's wedge drums were only used during village festivals and celebrations.
+However, in recent years, with the development of tourism and Ta Phin becoming a favorite destination for tourists, the wedge drum has become a unique cultural product, attracting the attention and exploration of visitors.
+They enjoy learning about the drum-making process and listening to stories about the Red Island people's culture surrounding the wedge drum.
+Because, as Mr. Vang says, "The sound of the wedge drum is not just a sound, but a story about history, culture, and national pride."

 Ngân vang tiếng trống nêm của đồng bào Dao đỏ The wedge drum is a sacred musical instrument, indispensable in all important rituals of the Red Dao people.

-Trong Bao (Ethnic and Development Newspaper)
+Trong Bao (Ethnic Groups and Development Newspaper)

 Source: https://baophutho.vn/ngan-vang-tieng-trong-nem-cua-dong-bao-dao-do-230047.htm